List of characters in the Mahabharata: Durmasena

 Durmasena was the son of Dushasana.
 He helped his father many times in the Kurukshetra war.
-He was also present inside the Chakra Vyuh on the thirteenth day of the war.
-He was deprived of his chariot by Abhimanyu and saved by Aswathamma by cutting Abhimanyu's arrow in mid air.
+He was also present inside the Chakra Vyuha on the thirteenth day of the war.
+He was deprived of his chariot by Abhimanyu and saved by Ashwatthama by cutting Abhimanyu's arrow in mid air.
 After that, Durmasena killed brutally injured Abhimanyu in a mace duel.
-On 14th day, Durmasena was brutally killed by Draupadi's sons, the Upapandavas, in revenge for Abhimanyu.
+On 14th day, Durmasena was brutally killed by Draupadi's sons, the Draupadeyas, in revenge for Abhimanyu.